PayerPayment/Payer-OsCommerce/README.md

 You can switch between the `test` and `live` environment in the payment method interface through the `Payment Modules` section in VirtueMart.

-**NOTICE** Remember to turn of the test environment before you go in production mode.
+**NOTICE** Remember to turn off the test environment before you go in production mode.

 ## Support